 The campaign for Salamaua and Lae, of which 'Postern' was the major element, was a series of actions in the New Guinea campaign as Australian and US forces sought to capture two major Japanese bases, one at Salamaua and the other at Lae, as a precursor to the planned clearance of the Japanese forces on the Huon peninsula top provide the shortest possible access route to the main Japanese base area around Rabaul on the large island of New Britain.
 The campaign to take the area of Salamaua and Lae began with the Australian attack on Japanese positions near Mubo on 22 April 1943, and ended with the fall of Lae on 16 September 1943.

-In July 1942, the US Joint Chiefs-of-Staff had approved the planning and implementation of a series of operations against the Japanese bastion at Rabaul, which blocked any Allied advance to the west along the north coast of New Guinea toward the Philippine islands group, or to the north in the direction of the main Japanese naval base at Truk in the Caroline islands group.
-In accordance with the overall Allied ‘Germany first’ strategy of defeating Germany before Japan, the immediate aim of these operations was not the defeat of Japan but merely the reduction of the threat posed by Japanese aircraft and warships based at Rabaul to air and sea communications between the USA and Australia.
+In July 1942, the US Joint Chiefs-of-Staff had approved the planning and implementation of a series of operations against Rabaul, located on the island of New Britain and the Japanese strategic bastion foe operations in eastern New Guinea and the islands off it.
+The presence of this bastion area blocked any Allied advance to the west along the northern coast of New Guinea and toward the Philippine islands group, and to the north in the direction of the main Japanese naval base at Truk in the Caroline islands group.
+In accordance with the overall Allied 'Germany first' strategy of defeating Germany before Japan, the immediate aim of these operations was not the defeat of Japan but merely the reduction of the threat posed by Japanese aircraft and warships based at Rabaul to air and sea communications between the USA and Australia.

 By inter-Allied agreement, during March 1942 the Pacific theatre had been divided into two separate commands, each with its own commander-in-chief.
-The South West Pacific Area, which included Australia, Indonesia and the Philippine islands group, came under MacArthur’s supreme commander, while most of the remainder, known as the Pacific Ocean Areas, came under Admiral Chester W. Nimitz’s supreme command.
-There was no overall commander, and no authority capable of resolving competing claims for resources, setting priorities, or shifting resources from one command to the other, so any and all such decisions had to be made on the basis of compromise, co-operation and consensus.
+The South-West Pacific Area, which included Australia, Indonesia and the Philippine islands group, came under General Douglas MacArthur’s supreme command, while most of the remainder, known as the Pacific Ocean Areas, came under Admiral Chester W. Nimitz’s supreme command.
+There was no overall commander, and no authority to resolve competing claims for resources, set priorities or reallocating resources from one command to the other, so any and all such decisions had to be made on the basis of compromise, co-operation and consensus.

 Rabaul fell within MacArthur’s area of responsibility, but the initial operations in the south-eastern part of the Solomon islands group fell within Nimitz’s area of responsibility.
 The Japanese reaction to Task One, which was the seizure of the southern part of the Solomon islands group starting with 'Watchtower', was more violent than anticipated and it was February 1943 before the Guadalcanal campaign had been brought to a successful conclusion.
 MacArthur’s forces meanwhile fought off a series of Japanese offensives in Papua, at the eastern tip of New Guinea, in 'Mo' (ii) (the Kokoda Track campaign), 'Re' (the Battle of Milne Bay), the Battle of Buna and Gona ('Lilliput'), the Battle of Wau, and the Battle of the Bismarck Sea.